 The 'Referrer type' dimension reports which generic channels visitors clicked through to arrive at your site.
-Adobe maintains the rules for each dimension value, unlike Marketing channels , where your organization maintains rules for each channel.
+Adobe maintains the rules for each dimension item, unlike Marketing channels , where your organization maintains rules for each channel.

 - Typed/Bookmarked : No referrer data exists for the hit.